ncatlab/nlab-content/pages/4/8/4/8/8484/content.md

 +-- {: .num_remark}
 ###### Remark

-The set of "0-associators" is the what is called the _[[Grothendieck-Teichmueller group]]_.
+The set of "0-associators" is what is called the _[[Grothendieck-Teichmueller group]]_.
 This acts freely on the set of Drinfeld associators.

 =--